tinaponting/protect-wordpress/README.md

 Updated files:

+- Updated: 221122 core: .htaccess for latest speed and not wanted bots:)
 - Updagted: 221118 wpcontent plugins folder for more alternatives protection.
 - Updated:221117 wpincludes for Better security for js files:)
 - Updated:221117 for better security .htaccess1.